 We have presented twelve undeniable facts to prove the resurrection occurred.
 And scholars are in near-unanimous agreement on these facts.

-We have some rock-solid evidence that Jesus resurrected from the dead.
+We have some rock-solid evidence that Jesus was resurrected from the dead.
 History and the Bible prove the resurrection.
 And this changes how we see Jesus.

 How Do We See Jesus?